 - Load balancing loss via $\mathcal{L}_{\text{balance}} = N \sum f_i p_i$ prevents expert collapse by penalizing non-uniform routing.

-In Part 2, we implement these ideas in pure PyTorch: the Expert MLP, TopKGating with noisy exploration, MoELayer with load balancing, and a full MoE classifier ready for MNIST.
+Part 2 implements all of this in pure PyTorch: Expert MLP, TopKGating, MoELayer, and a full MoE classifier for MNIST.